agentcooper/payalnik.js/README.md

 ## Payalnik

-Payalnik is an aggresive javascript static analysis tool.
+Payalnik is an aggressive javascript static analysis tool.